bredele/vomit/README.md

 - Component oriented development using DOM diffing based on real DOM (not virtual DOM)
 - 2kb minified + gzipped, ideal for mobile and to include as dependency

-You'll find Vomit ridiculously easy to learn.
+You'll find Vomit disgustingly easy to learn.
 To check out live examples and docs, visit [our website](http://bredele.github.io/vomit).

+## Contribution

+For questions and feedback please use the [Slack chat room]().
+For support, bug reports and or feature requests please use the issue list of this repo.

 ## License